 It will lose its power over you.
-Yes its going to hurt, maybe even more, but you are going to be prepared for that.
-I am really fascinated about stoicism mindset and philosophy.
+Yes, it’s going to hurt, maybe even more, but you are going to be prepared for that, right?
+I am fascinated by stoicism mindset and philosophy.
 Which begins with Marcus Aurelius.
-And it is not a secret that a lot of succesful people nowadays are into it aswell.
+And it is not a secret that a lot of successful people nowadays are into it as well.
 A couple of names that might ring a bell are Conor McGregor and Tim Ferris.
-And of course there are a lot more people known and unknown who involve themselves in stoicism.
+And of course, there are a lot more people known and unknown who involve themselves in stoicism.

-Basic concept is that you are always prepared for the pain you suffer, no matter what
+Basic concept is to be always prepared for the pain you suffer, no matter what.

 It is a long-term practice leading to freedom because the pain of doing it will be always less than the pain of resistance.

 Just committing to something and doing it in spite of the circumstances is liberating.
 Your thoughts and actions get aligned, which makes you more focused, grounded and productive.